Liz Sanfilippo

 It’s not the voice we’re born with but the one that develops over time.

-They’re the thoughts that repeatedly tell us who we’re not.
-How wrong we are.
-What we should be doing more of.
+They’re the thoughts that repeatedly tell you who you’re not.
+How wrong you are.
+What you should be doing more of.
 Or less of.
-What we can’t accomplish and the reasons why.
+What you can’t accomplish and the reasons why.
 It’s the constant hesitation and questioning.
 And it can become a long story.

-Sometimes we hear specific phrases from our past: a parent, teacher, or someone in authority.
+Sometimes you hear specific phrases from your past: a parent, teacher, or someone in authority.
 The words were painful.

-But sometimes, the words were constructive, and they were met with a vulnerable time or circumstance that caused us to hang onto them as harsh criticism.
+But sometimes, the words were constructive, and they were met with a vulnerable time or circumstance that caused you to hang onto them as harsh criticism.

 The voice can be the perfect version of yourself that you wish you were.

-And many times, the voice is our protection from failure or what we perceive to be dangerous.
+And many times, the voice is your protection from failure or what you perceive to be dangerous.

 Your inner critic is also the most significant barrier to your health goals.

-Whether you’re beginning your health journey and trying to make small changes to your diet or have athletic goals of completing a marathon – it’s not only the stories you tell yourself but how you respond to those stories that allow you to succeed.
+Whether you’re beginning your health journey or a healthy habit expert – it’s not only the stories you tell yourself but how you respond to those stories that allow you to succeed.

-Quieting your inner critic can be incredibly difficult, especially if you’ve experienced past trauma or prolonged stress.
+Quieting your inner critic is difficult, especially if you’ve experienced past trauma or prolonged stress.

 One of the biggest myths about quieting your mind is that you should never have negative thoughts.
 You can somehow work through every part of your stress or trauma in therapy and train your brain to forget the moments that led to repetitive, harsh, black-and-white thoughts.